MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 6. Looking back..

-> Firewall -> Rules -> Wireguard, you should see -- under `Source` the IP Address of the Internal subnet you're using for you're Wireguard network you made under VPN -> Wireguard -> Local.
+> Firewall -> Rules -> WireGuard, you should see -- under `Source` the IP Address of the Internal subnet you're using for you're WireGuard network you made under VPN -> WireGuard -> Local.